BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 * Plug and play.
 No configuration of the .csproj, app.config or machine.config files and no GAC registration.
 * BlackbirdSql background and UI thread tasks compliant with the IDE TaskHandler and implements the user cancel feature for background tasks from the TaskHandler window.
 * All exception, task progress and task status reporting logged to the output window accessible under *BlackbirdSql* in the dropdown (Enabled by default under Options).
-* The connection node `Refresh` command option in the SE will, in most instances, successfully recover from a connection timeout shutdown exception, to the node's previous state, otherwise a disconnect/connect should restore the connection.
+* The connection node `Refresh` command option in the SE will successfully recover from a connection timeout shutdown exception, to the node's previous state.

 ### AutoIncrement Identity Fields